gipplab/LaCASt-Artifact/README.md

 If you do not have Mathematica installed, we recommend using the free "Wolfram Engine for Developers": https://www.wolfram.com/engine/.
 For license reasons, we are not allowed to share the install script with this artifact.
 Hence, you have to download the script first and install it, which requires an internet connection!
 The official guide for installation and activation can be found at: https://support.wolfram.com/46072.
 You can follow our steps below which are shorter but essentially the same.

-1. Change to `bin` folder in LaCASt
+1. Move to the `bin` folder in LaCASt
     ```
     $ cd ./bin
     ```